FelipeGaleao/case-gol-analytics/readme.md

 |Segunda-feira   |236316|23275908|6.0 |
 |Terça-feira     |219802|20366840|7.0 |

-### 1- Faça um ranking para o número total de PAX por dia da semana.

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

 ### 2 - Qual a correlação de sábado e domingo somados com o total de RPK?